Vanilla Vargas: Professional wrestling career

-Independent circuit (2014–2018)
+Independent circuit (2014–present)

-Vargas made her debut under the ring name Lady Boricua on the independent circuit teaming with Princesa Dorada was defeated by Ludark Shaitan.
-In June 2015, Boricua made his debut under the new ring name Vanilla Vargas was defeated before Roxxy in an individual single.
+Vargas made her debut under the ring name Lady Boricua on the independent circuit teaming with Princesa Dorada and was defeated by Ludark Shaitan.
+In June 2015, Boricua made her debut under the new ring name Vanilla Vargas was defeated before Roxxy in an individual single.

 On July 16, 2016 in Consejo Mundial de Lucha Libre, where she teamed with Mima Shimoda and Princesa Sugehit where they defeated Dalys la Caribeña, La Comandante & Reina Isis.

 On March 3, 2017, Vargas defeated Miss Hannah to win the vacant CKCW Women's Championship being her first title.
 On July 8, Vargas made her first successful defense of the CKCW Women's Championship against Taya.
 On November 11, Vargas defeated Miss Hannah for her second successful title defense.
 On February 10, 2018, at CKCW New World Rising, Vargas defeated Solo Darling for her third successful title defense.

-Lucha Libre AAA Worldwide (2018–present)
+Lucha Libre AAA Worldwide (2018–2020)

 On June 26, 2018 Vargas was announced as working for Lucha Libre AAA Worldwide, representing the AAA alongside a number of other independent wrestlers.
 On July 21, 2018, at AAA vs. Elite, Vanilla Vargas made her debut in AAA teaming with Faby Apache and La Hiedra, winning to Team Elite (Keira, Lady Maravilla and Zeuxis).
 On August 26 at Triplemanía XXVI, Vanilla teamed up with El Hijo del Vikingo for the AAA World Mixed Tag Team Championship against Dinastía and Lady Maravilla, Angelikal and La Hiedra and Niño Hamburguesa and Big Mami, where they managed to retain their titles.

 On September 7, 2018 in Cancun, Vanilla teaming with Lady Shani, Lady Maravilla where they defeated Keyra, La Hiedra and Scarlett Bordeaux.

-On August 3, 2019 at Triplemanía XXVII, Vanilla teamed up with Australian Suicide for the AAA World Mixed Tag Team Championship against Sammy Guevara and Scarlett Bordeaux, Niño Hamburguesa and Big Mami and Lady Maravilla and Villano III Jr., where they were crowned as new champions.
+On August 3, 2019 at Triplemanía XXVII, Vanilla teamed up with Australian Suicide for the AAA World Mixed Tag Team Championship against Sammy Guevara and Scarlett Bordeaux, Niño Hamburguesa and Big Mami and Lady Maravilla and Villano III Jr., where Maravilla and Villano were crowned as new champions.